hariantara/github-ai-router/README.md

 - `messages`: Array of chat messages with role and content
 - `stream`: Optional boolean to enable streaming mode (default: false)
+  - If `true`, the response will be streamed (if supported by the model)

 Returns the response from the first successful model, or throws an error if all models fail.